kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 One of the key principles of our testing philosophy is to maintain a test folder hierarchy that mirrors our main project structure.
 Specifically:

 - API tests follow the structure of `api::routers`
-- App service tests follow the structure of `app::services`
+- Persistence tests follow the structure of `app::persistence`

 This approach offers several benefits: